 Simple English definitions for legal terms

-Read a random definition: court-martial order
+Read a random definition: register of wills

 A cross-appeal is a legal request made by the party who did not file the initial appeal, asking a higher court to review a decision made by a lower court.
 The difference between an appeal and a cross-appeal is based on who filed the request for review first.
 The party who files the request first is called the petitioner or appellant, and their request is an appeal.
 If the opposing party also wants to request a review of the lower court's decision, their request is called a cross-appeal.